bihealth/kiosc-server/docs/source/apps_containers_details.rst

 are not displayed for security reasons.
 However, they will still be visible in plain in the container environment.

-Similary, if your container image comes from a private registry, the username and password fields will be masked.
+Similary, if your container image comes from a private registry, the username and password fields will not be shown.
+Instead, the "Registry credentials" field will only show whether the image is password-protected or not.